Chlorella is a so-called superfood that has earned a glittering reputation among its supporters as a fix-all supplement.

-Chlorella is a single-celled, freshwater alga, native to Taiwan and Japan, that is naturally rich in proteins, vitamins, minerals, and dietary fiber.
-Its reported benefits include boosting antibody count, promoting weight-loss, and fighting cancer and other diseases.
+Chlorella is a single-celled, freshwater alga, native to Taiwan and Japan, that is

 There are various types of chlorella, each with different nutritional qualities.
 Those most commonly sold as food supplements are believed to have the highest nutritional value.
 Supplements are available as tablets, powder, or liquid extracts.